jeffersonrodrigues92/revolut-transfer/README.md

 - Command to run jar: java -jar revolut-1.0.0-thorntail.jar

-You can use the Maven to perform application using the command below:
+You can use the Maven to perform the application using the command below:

-Command: mvn thorntail:run
+Command: 'mvn thorntail:run'

-The server running you access the API using the URL bellow:
+The server running you can to access the API using the URL below:

 Example to transfer: http://localhost:8080/